krisleech/axe/README.md

 A small framework for routing a stream of events to parallelized consumers.

-* deseriazation of event payload
+* pluggable deseriazation of event payload (inc. JSON and AVRO)
+* plugable payload compression / encryption
-* consumer offset management
+* pluggable consumer offset management
 * consumer local state
-* consumer publishing new streams
+* consumer stream publishing
 * stats for each stream and consumer
+* process per handler for memory isolation
+* preforking for reduced memory consumption

 ## Setup